junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Rory!"
 Amy objects loudly.

 "No," Dean says firmly, turning to him.
-"Thank you for offering, but no. You have each other; I have no one now.
+"Thanks for offering, but no. You have each other; I have no one now.
 Besides, we don't even really know if it would work.
 If it doesn't, try something else for me, please, save him.
 And, oh --" he takes out his phone, tossing it to Rory, "-- maybe let my brother know, too.
 Tell him I'm sorry."

 He stands straight on the wall.
-The whole of New York feels at his feet.
+The whole of New York feels it's at his feet.
 The night wind flows around the skirt of his shirt.
 The Chrysler Building stands silently behind him under the night sky.

 "Cas --" Dean says, looking at the statue of Castiel, and closing his eyes deliberately, thinking hard.
 "Thank you for everything you did for me.
 This time, let me do this one thing for you."